This is a post out of the “31 Days of Morning Circles ”. You can find the main page for this series here.

 - 80 Morning Meeting Ideas for Grades K-2 by Susan Lattanzi Roser

 - 80 Morning Meeting Ideas for Grades 3-6 by Carol Davis

 Materials for use in the morning circle:

-- Visual schedule aids for the morning circle with the child with special needs
+- Visual schedule aids for the morning circle with the disabled child

-- Setting up the Morning Circle for the Child with Special Needs – Day 5 from this series
+- Setting up the Morning Circle – Day 5 from this series

 What morning circle resources would you add to this list?